OCamlverse/ocamlverse.github.io/content/ecosystem.md

 This page describes the current state of the OCaml ecosystem.
 Please help keep it up to date.

-* [The OCaml Platform](ocaml_platform.md): a community attempt to standardize the infrastructure in the OCaml world.
+* [The OCaml Platform](ocaml_platform.md): a community endeavor to standardize the infrastructure in the OCaml world.

 ## Domains
 * [Audio](audio.md)